 Good friendships make life more enjoyable, and establishing a healthy social life can lead to an array of benefits for our wellbeing.
-These can include a better ability to recover from serious illnesses, and according to researchers at Harvard Health, having strong friendships can help us live longer!
-They even go far enough to say that not having enough friendships has a mortality risk comparable to smoking 15 cigarettes a day!
+These can include a better ability to recover from serious illnesses, and according to many international research papers, having strong friendships can help us live longer!
+Researchers in the renowned journal PLoS Medicine even go so far as to say that not having enough friendships has a mortality risk comparable to that of smoking 15 cigarettes a day!
 So, believe us when we say that friendships can improve our mental health, physical health, and overall life satisfaction just as much as our social health.

 But, if making friends seemed so much easier when we were younger, how do we make new ones as adults?
 That’s why we’re here to give you three handy tips for forging lasting friendships as adults!

 1. Try to Be Open to New People and Experiences

 One of the reasons it might be difficult to meet new people as we get older is that we can get increasingly relaxed in our comfort zones and can be hesitant to try new things.
 So, a great way to find new friendships and experiences is by looking outward.
 This could involve interacting with our coworkers in other daily situations, like going for lunch, or meeting them in our downtime for social activities like going to the cinema.
 It could also involve spending more time doing things we wouldn’t normally do.
 Certain sports or leisure activities like swimming or gaming can be a great start.
 Joining clubs is also a great way to get out of our bubbles and make new friends!
 It’s all about taking little steps out of our social ruts.
 We never know what’s just around the corner!